Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Geometrical descriptors

 \paragraph{Volume fraction} One of the most fundamental geometrical descriptors of stationary RACSs is their volume fraction.
 Furthermore, the volume fractions of the three anode phases mentioned above have a profound impact on the performance of SOFCs.
 In the following, the volume fraction of a stationary RACS will be denoted by $\varepsilon$.
 It can be easily estimated from voxelized 3D image data via the point-count method \cite{chiu.2013}.

-\paragraph{Specific surface area} Similar to volume fractions, the specific surface areas (SSAs) of the three anode phases are also of importance with regard to the performance of SOFCs, where this geometrical descriptor is defined as the mean surface area of a predefined phase per unit volume.
+\paragraph{Specific surface area} Similar to volume fractions, the specific surface areas (SSAs) of the three anode phases are also of importance with regard to the performance of SOFCs \cite{brandon.2017}, where this geometrical descriptor is defined as the mean surface area of a predefined phase per unit volume.
 It will be denoted by $S$ in the following.
 For the estimation of $S$ from voxelized 3D image data, locally weighted $ 2\times 2\times 2$ voxel configurations are used, see \cite{schladitz.2007} for details regarding the choice of the weights.
+Thus, each of the $2^{8}=256$ possible configurations of $ 2\times 2\times 2$ voxels belongs to one of fourteen classes, which have different weights.
+The surface area is then obtained by iterating over the complete 3D image and adding up the corresponding weights.
 Besides the SSA of a certain phase, the specific interfacial area between two phases is also of interest.
 Note that in case of the three-phase anode material, which is modeled by the stationary RACSs $\Xi_{1}, \Xi_{2}$ and $\Xi_{3}$, the specific interfacial area $ S(\Xi_{i} \cap \Xi_{j})$ between phases $i$ and $j$ with $i,j\in \{1,2,3\}$ and $i\neq j$ can be determined via the following equation: